Tips for Preserving Food and Canning

-- Just before filling your jars, invert them on a clean towel to dry.
+- Before filling your jars, invert them on a clean towel to dry.

-Sterilizing is perhaps the most important step when canning food.
+Sterilizing is perhaps the most important step.
 Sterilizing jars before you put food in them will ensure that your food is not contaminated during the process.
 If you have sterilized but aren't ready to fill jars.
 Leave them inverted where you left them to dry.

 Jars For Canning

 A good canning recipe should include instructions from start to finish.
-From cleaning and preparing the food, to other needed ingredients and how to process your jars.
-Even things you consider non-essential in everyday cooking, make a difference when canning food.
+From cleaning and preparing the food, to other needed ingredients and how to process the jars.
+Even things you consider non-essential in everyday cooking, make a difference when preserving food.

 For instance, you may think adding the full quantity of salt in a canning recipe may be too much.
 Trust me, sometimes it seems like there's too much salt in canning food recipes.
 But never skimp, because salt also acts as a preservative.
 Skipping some of the salt may very well have your food fail in the canning process.
 Particularly when you store it.

 As you grow more accustomed to basic canning recipes you will get an idea of which ingredients are there for food preservation.
 If you are just beginning to can foods, I suggest starting with some very easy recipes.
 Cold pack green beans.
 Or even a jelly (jam) recipe is a great starting point for beginners.